matterport/showcase-sdk/docs/bundle/overview.md

 </div>

 ## Input and Output Dictionaries
-Each component properties called `inputs` and `outputs`.
+Components have properties named `inputs` and `outputs`.
 The properties are dictionaries defined by the component.
 The `inputs` dictionary represents properties that affect the components behavior or appearance.
 The `outputs` dictionary represents properties computed by the component.

 An example of a computed output,
 ```javascript